-Cultural Café: Each Tuesday, the Intercultural Student Organization hosts a coffee and tea hour that provides opportunities for meaningful cultural learning.
-Every week we explore a new culture through food and presentations by international students and students who have studied abroad.
+Cultural Café: The International Student Organization (ISO) hosts regular events throughout the school year that explore global issues through presentations by international students and students who have studied abroad.
 The entire campus is welcome to participate.

-Intercultural Festival: Student Life and the Intercultural Student Organization cohost the Intercultural Festival Each spring.
-The Intercultural Festival is a week-long event that invites the entire campus to participate.
-It features such activities as: cultural presentation, exhibits, dance, bands, as well as international cuisine, fashion, and crafts.
-The purpose of the festival is to celebrate our diverse campus community.
+Intercultural Festival: ISO, MIBS, the Student Body Association (SBA) and Student Life cohost the Intercultural Festival each spring.
+A campus-wide event, the Intercultural Festival features activities such as cultural presentations, exhibits, dance, bands, as well as international cuisine, fashion, and crafts.
+The purpose of the festival is to celebrate Millsaps’ diverse campus community.

-Off-Campus Trips: Through the Millsaps International Buddy System (MIBS), we provide off-campus trips once a month in order to introduce international students to Jackson, MS and the surrounding area.
-Transportation is always provided, and most trips are FREE!
-Previous excursions:
+Off-Campus Trips: ISO provides off-campus trips each semester to introduce international students to Jackson, MS and the surrounding area.
+Transportation is always provided and many trips are free.
+Previous excursions have included:

-The Millsaps International Buddy System (MIBS) leaders provide Walmart and Kroger Shuttles every other week for international students.
-Join the Millsaps International Buddy System Facebook group see when the next shuttle is running!
+Beginning in fall of 2017, the International Student Advising office will provide bi-weekly shuttles to Walmart and Kroger for international students who need transportation.
+The Millsaps International Buddy System (MIBS) leaders also provide transportation as needed.
+Join the Millsaps International Buddy System Facebook group to see when the next shuttle is running!

-International Student Admission and Services: Staff is available during the week to answer questions regarding immigration issues and help you adapt to life on Millsaps campus.
-Services include:
+International Student Admission and Services: Staff is available during the week to answer questions regarding immigration and travel issues.
+You may contact them at email@example.com.

-New South Residence Hall Kitchen: International students have access to FREE cooking and cleaning supplies in New South Residence Hall kitchen.
-Even if you live in a different dorm on campus, your I.D. card will allow you to access that kitchen and the supplies!
-We are currently transitioning to using the Buie House kitchen.
+New South Residence Hall Kitchen: International students have access to cooking and cleaning supplies in New South Residence Hall kitchen.
+Even if you live in a different dorm on campus, your I.D. card will allow you to access that kitchen and the supplies.
+Students may also reserve the Buie House kitchen for special events.

-Writing Center: The Millsaps Writing Center serves all writers in the Millsaps Community.
-Our tutors are eager to work with writers at all stages in the writing process and of all writing levels and abilities.
-From your first essay to your senior seminar project, a conversation with a Writing Center tutor can help writers reach their goals, refine their ideas, and develop helpful writing habits.
+Writing Center: The Millsaps Writing Center serves all writers in the Millsaps community.
+Our tutors are eager to work with writers at all stages in the writing process and all writing levels and abilities.
+From a first essay to a senior seminar project, a conversation with a Writing Center tutor can help writers reach goals, refine ideas, and develop helpful writing habits.

 Information Technology Services: ITS provides network, computer, and telecommunications support for the entire Millsaps campus.
 This includes network hardware and software, desktop hardware and software, campus networking, email, wireless connectivity, and more.

-Library: The Millsaps-Wilson Library contains approximately 35,000 square feet with a variety of comfortable study areas, including 15 group projects, music and media rooms and a variety of classrooms and meetings rooms.
+Library: The Millsaps-Wilson Library contains approximately 35,000 square feet with a variety of comfortable study areas, including 15 group project rooms, music and media rooms and a variety of classrooms and meetings rooms.
 The library contains a 209,900 volume collection that is searchable via the online catalog.
-Fall and Spring semesters the library is open Sunday Noon-1am, Monday - Thursday 7:50am - 1am, Fridays 7:50am - 6pm, and Saturdays 10am-5pm.
+During fall and spring semesters, the library is open Sunday Noon-1am, Monday - Thursday 7:50am - 1am, Fridays 7:50am - 6pm, and Saturdays 10am-5pm.

-Academic Advisors - Each new student is assigned to an academic advisor - either freshman or transfer advisor - upon their enrollment at Millsaps.
-After they file a formal declaration of major, they are assigned to an advisor in their major area/s.
-The director of Academic Advising is Dr. Melissa Lea (601-974-1755).
+Academic Advisors: Each new student is assigned to an academic advisor upon enrollment at Millsaps.
+After filing a formal declaration of major, students are assigned to an advisor in their major area/s.

-Academic Support Services: The Director of Academic Support Services supports students with academic advising issues, registration issues, requests for withdrawal or leave of absence, and any other issues related to their academic success at Millsaps.
-Students who need assistance with locating the support they need should start with this office.
-The director is Dr. Melissa Lea (601-974-1755).
+Academic Support Services: The Director of Academic Support Services supports students with academic advising, registration, requests for withdrawal or leave of absence, and any other issues related to academic success at Millsaps.
+Students needing assistance locating academic support should start with this office.

 Post Office: Students can buy stamps, mail packages, and send express mail through the on-campus Post Office on the 1st floor of the Campbell College Center.